-Most predators can’t catch lake trout as a substitute food source, because these trout live in deep water and are quite large.
-So the lake trout have no natural predators in the park’s ecosystem, and can potentially live to their 30s and 40s in Yellowstone Lake if they are not removed by netting.
+Most predators can’t catch lake trout as a substitute for the cutthroat because the lake trout live in deep water and are quite large.
+Because of this, lake trout have no natural predators in the park’s ecosystem, and can potentially live to their 30s and 40s in Yellowstone Lake if they are not removed by netting.
 The life span of cutthroat is typically 10-12 years.

 Gill nets are the main tool used for catching and killing lake trout: panels of net extend upward from the bottom of the lake about six to eight feet high and for many miles.
 In tandem with gillnetting, park biologists use other effective monitoring and removal methods including telemetry and embryo suppression.

 The Yellowstone Fly Fishing Volunteer Program (YFFVP) is directed by Yellowstone National Park fisheries biologists and funded through public donations provided by Yellowstone Forever.
 Each year, volunteers from around the United States donate their time and resources to travel to Yellowstone to go “fly fishing for science.”
 The volunteers are led by the YFFVP’s coordinator into Yellowstone’s rivers, creeks, and lakes to conduct angling fieldwork research by collecting and recording data from the fish they catch.
 Over the course of its 21-year history, the Yellowstone Fly Fishing Volunteer Program has become a vital and unique tool to aid park biologists as they work to manage and better understand Yellowstone’s prolific and diverse fisheries.

 For more information, contact YFFVP coordinator Paul Weamer at [email protected].DONATE TODAY

 Other Native Fish Restoration Efforts